Alfresco/alfresco-docker-activemq/README.md

 ![5.17-jre17-rockylinux8](https://img.shields.io/docker/v/alfresco/alfresco-activemq/5.17-jre17-rockylinux8)
 ![5.16-jre17-rockylinux8](https://img.shields.io/docker/v/alfresco/alfresco-activemq/5.16-jre17-rockylinux8)

-This repository contains the Dockerfile used to create the Alfresco ActiveMQ image that will be used by Alfresco engineering teams, other internal groups in the organisation, customers and partners to run the Alfresco Digital Business Platform.
+This repository produces multi-arch ActiveMQ images compatible with all the supported Alfresco versions that will be used by Alfresco engineering teams, other internal groups in the organisation, customers and partners to run the Alfresco Digital Business Platform.

 ## Quickstart